 Secondly, NordVPN’s no-logging policy is considered to be one of the best in the industry – no records of traffic, IP addresses, and browsing history can ever be traced back to your identity or email address.
 This means that not even your ISP can get their hands on your personal online activities.
 Specialty servers include Double VPN nodes that route your data through two layers of encryption for extra security.

 CyberGhost combines ease of use with top-tier security features.
 Unlike most services that you’ll need to set up manually, CyberGhost allows you to choose from six simple configuration profiles upon launch.
-These include “surf anonymously”, “protect my WiFi connection”, and “choose my VPN server”.
+These include “surf anonymously”, “protect my WiFi connection”, and “choose my VPN server” (of which there are over 5,900 in 90 countries).
 Once you choose a profile, the VPN will apply automatic settings depending on what’s best for that specific case.

 You can further tweak these profiles by replacing toggles with each other.
 These performance toggles include “block online tracking” and “automated HTTPS redirect”, which is particularly great for preventing your data from getting into the hands of ISPs.